auxesis/gastro/README.markdown

 _MySQL is required due to OGC spatial analysis functions.
 In theory it should work with Postgres too, but is untested._

+_The Rake tasks assume you have a root user with no password set_

 ## Running

 Serve the app locally: